integrativemodeling/tfiih/README.md

 For the publication, the following versions of IMP and PMI were used:
 - IMP: git develop branch, git hash [c93138f](https://github.com/salilab/imp/tree/c93138f863070db03646bfb110b61e2547332b40)
 - PMI: git develop branch, git hash [c522e0a](https://github.com/salilab/pmi/tree/c522e0abc690afc49d33d34dded70d84ad4ec3a7)

+The files should also work with a recent version of IMP (see below).

 ## List of files and directories: